python-jsonschema/jsonschema/docs/creating.rst

-        If set, it provides mappings of JSON types to Python types that will be converted to functions and redefined in this object's :class:`jsonschema.TypeChecker`.
+        If set, it provides mappings of JSON types to Python types that will be converted to functions and redefined in this object's `jsonschema.TypeChecker`.

     :argument jsonschema.TypeChecker type_checker: a type checker.
-If unprovided, a :class:`jsonschema.TypeChecker` will created with no supported types.
+If unprovided, a `jsonschema.TypeChecker` will created with no supported types.

-    :returns: a new :class:`jsonschema.IValidator` class
+    :returns: a new `jsonschema.IValidator` class

 .. autofunction:: extend